Diversity, equity, and inclusion: Corporate

+Whereas this study supported the existence of these subgroups, it did not analyze the motivations and justifications the groups had for their DEI response patterns.
+A follow up study provided these insights, showing that "Champions" are primarily morally motivated (i.e., inherently believing DEI is important), "Opponents" were opposed because they felt such policies were unfair and undermining principles of meritocracy, "Bystanders" justified their inaction by a lack of knowledge of the type of behaviors DEI policies encourage, and "Reluctants" questioned the positive effects of DEI policies and the ways in which they were implemented.

-Several reports and academic studies have found a correlation between financial benefits and DEI.
+Several reports and academic studies have found a correlation between financial benefits and DEI, while other studies dispute these claims.
 At an aggregate level, a 2013 study found that birth country diversity of the labor force positively impacts a nation's long term productivity and income.
 Firm-level research has provided conditional support to the proposal that workforce diversity per se brings business benefits with it.
 In short, whether diversity pays off or not depends on environmental factors, internal or external to the firm.
 Recent work published in 2024 showed that there is a plausibly causal link (not only a correlation) between workforce gender diversity and financial performance in major firms.

-Research suggests that attempts to promote diversity can provoke defensive responses: One study suggested that even incidental allusions to diversity during interviews promoted defensive reactions in White male applicants.
-Indeed, after diversity was mentioned, their performance during the interview deteriorated and their physiological arousal increased.

 In August 2021, the US Securities and Exchange Commission (SEC) approved Nasdaq's proposed rules requiring listed companies to ensure women and minority directors were on their boards or provide an explanation of why they were not.
 In December 2024, the US Court of Appeals for the Fifth Circuit held in Alliance for Fair Board Recruitment v.
 SEC that the SEC lacked the authority to approve these rules.
 A California judge held in 2022 that a similar board diversity law violated the California Constitution.

 Political and public reaction in the U.S.

+K-12 Schools

+On January 29, 2025, the elected President, Donald Trump, made a statement on the White House's website regarding DEI in K-12 schools as anti-American and disregarding parental oversight.
+In the article, Trump writes that federal funding shall be given to K-12 schools adhering to anti-discrimination policies such as Title IV of the Civil Rights Act, Title IX, FERPA, and PPRA.
+The Department of Education sent out certification letters on April 3, 2025 that schools across North America have 10 days to return in order to maintain federal financial assistance.

+U.S. District Judge Gallagher would join two other federal judges who blocked the initiatives behind the DEI ban on April 24, 2025, ruling it as unconstitutionally vague.

+While some believe DEI included in school curriculums are favoring one identity or community over another, there have been arguments that DEI in schools can be beneficial for student development, as shown by research, finding that student participation in DEI practices can improve overall achievement levels.